Basic-Data-Infrastructure/bdi-stack/connector/README.md

 - `response` produces a literal response in the "entering" phase.

+- `request/rewrite` rewrites the server part of the request to the given URL.

 - `request/update` evaluates an update on the request in the "entering" phase, includes `request` in the evaluation environment.

 - `response/update` evaluates an update on the response in the "leaving" phase, includes `request` and `response` in the evaluation environment.